cchurch/api-docs/source/includes/_sample_code.md

 The other important factor to know is the size of grid holding the panes, specifically the number of columns.
 For the Eagle Eye web client, a browser can be resized to be a narrow strip or the full width of the screen.
 The layout will dynamically adjust the number of columns based on the width of the window.
 Mobile devices have fixed screen sizes, so for the iOS and Android smartphone clients, we set the number of columns to three

-Now that we have the order of the panes, the size of each pane, and the size of the grid, we can construct our layout.
+Now that we have the order of the panes, the size of each pane and the size of the grid, we can construct our layout.
 This proved to be of varying difficulty depending on the platform.
 The web client uses a robust packing library, Packery, which is based on a bin packing algorithm. http://metafizzy.co/blog/packery-released/.
 This library minimizes empty space while preserving the order as best as possible.
 Using Packery reduced the development time for this feature significantly

 At the time of this writing, Android does not have a robust library for packing the panes so the algorithm to do so was written from scratch.
 The goal was to mimic the Packery library as best as possible.
 The Android algorithm works as such: